Long Weekend in Chicago, Illinois, USA – A 4-Day Chicago Itinerary

 Check Out the Chicago CityPASS

-It’s worth noting that you can get a prepaid ticket booklet called the Chicago CityPASS.
+It’s worth noting that you can get a prepaid ticket booklet called the Chicago CityPASS which gives you access to several of Chicago’s main attractions for a cheaper price than if you paid for each of the tickets individually.
 Although I don’t recommend it for this Chicago itinerary (because you wouldn’t get your money’s worth), it’s something to keep in mind if you plan on deviating from my itinerary or have more than four days to spend there.
-If you are thinking about visiting a majority of the major attractions in Chicago, the Chicago CityPASS could save you some money, plus it has some extra benefits for some of the attractions like being able to skip general admission lines.
+If you are thinking about visiting a majority of the major attractions in Chicago, the Chicago CityPASS could save you a decent amount of money, plus it has some extra benefits for some of the attractions like being able to skip general admission lines.

 You can find more information about the Chicago CityPASS on their website.